cryptr-auth/cryptr-react-native/README.md

 **Update your manifestPlaceholders**

-In `android/app/build.gradle` setup as follow:
+In `android/app/build.gradle` setup as below.
+If `manifestPlaceholders` is not present add it with proper values.

 ```
 android {